Katherine Hall Katherine Hall

 DIRECTIONS FOR THE TABERNACLE LAMPS

 God gives Moses instructions for the seven lamps located within the tabernacle.
-Throughout scripture, the number seven represents completion or perfection.
+Throughout Scripture, the number seven represents completion or perfection.

 God tells Moses how to purify and dedicate the Levites, who will serve as ministers of the tabernacle from age twenty-five to fifty.